arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 created_at: 2020-04-22T21:27:22.797Z
 author: Paweł Pacana
 tags: ['ruby', 'nanoc']
-publish: false
+publish: true
 ---

 Arkency blog has undergone several improvements over recent weeks.
 One of such changes was opening [the source of blog articles](https://github.com/arkency/posts).
 We've have concluded that having posts in the open would shorten the feedback loop and allow our readers to [collaborate](https://github.com/arkency/posts/pull/3#issuecomment-611449023) and make [the](https://github.com/arkency/posts/pull/1) [articles](https://github.com/arkency/posts/pull/2) [better](https://github.com/arkency/posts/pull/3) for all.

 ## Nanoc + Github

-For years this blog has been driven by [nanoc](https://nanoc.ws), which is a static-site generator.
-One of its prominent features is [data sources](https://nanoc.ws/doc/data-sources/).
-One could render content not only from a local filesystem.
-With appropriate adapter posts, pages or other data items can be fetched from 3rd party API.
+For years the blog has been driven by [nanoc](https://nanoc.ws), which is a static-site generator.
+You put a bunch of markdown files in, drop a layout and on the other side out of it comes the HTML.
+Let's call this magic "compilation".
+One of nanoc prominent features is [data sources](https://nanoc.ws/doc/data-sources/).
+With it one could render content not only from a local filesystem.
+Given appropriate adapter posts, pages or other data items can be fetched from 3rd party API.
 Like SQL database.
 Or Github!

-Choosing Github as a backend for posts was no-brainer.
+Choosing Github as a backend for our posts was no-brainer.
 Developers are familiar with it.
-It has quite a nice integrated web editor with Markdown preview — this gives in-place editing.
+It has quite a nice integrated web editor with Markdown preview — which gives in-place editing.
 Pull requests create the space for discussion.
 Last but not least there is [octokit gem](https://github.com/octokit/octokit.rb) for API interaction, taking much of the implementation burden out of our shoulders.

-An initial data adapter looked like this:
+An initial data adapter looked like this to fetch articles looked like this:

 ```ruby
 class Source < Nanoc::DataSource